alexpant345-boop/FaceLivenessDetection-Android-SDK/README.md

 The project is written in **Java** and **Kotlin** and can be used as a reference when integrating face liveness detection into Android applications.

 ---
+## About

+This repository contains a simple Android integration using the [FaceOnLive SDK](https://faceonlive.com/) for face liveness detection.

+The project is written in **Java** and **Kotlin** and is intended as a lightweight reference for developers integrating liveness detection into Android applications.
+---
 ## Features

 - Face Liveness Detection